middleman/middlemanapp.com/source/advanced/custom_extensions.html.markdown

 end
 ```

 Now, inside your templates, you will have access to a `make_a_link` method.
-Here's an example using an ERb template:
+Here's an example using an ERB template:

 ```erb
 <h1><%= make_a_link("http://example.com", "Click me") %></h1>